Master of Education with a concentration in Teaching of Writing for Grades P-12 online

 Get familiar with the classes in your MEd in Teaching of Writing for Grades P-12 online program.

-For the MEd – Teaching of Writing for Grades P-12 online program, you must complete 24 core credit hours and nine elective credit hours (consisting of one course from each Electives category below).
-Students seeking Supervisor Endorsement must complete 24 credit hours of core, nine elective credit hours (consisting of ELRL 6170, ELRL 6250, and one course from Other Available Electives), plus EDLP 6040 and EDLP 6090.
+For the MEd – Teaching of Writing for Grades P-12 online program, you must complete 18 core credit hours and 12 elective credit hours (consisting of two courses from each Electives category below).
+Students seeking the School Supervisor Certificate must complete 18 credit hours of core, 12 elective credit hours, plus EDLP 6040 and EDLP 6090.

 Duration: 7 Weeks weeks